Stand Up with Minnesota

 If we allow financial elites in Switzerland and beyond to profit from repression abroad, we risk importing those same tactics home.
 By resisting together, we can cut off the flow of capital to authoritarian projects, defend democratic spaces, and ensure that the fight for justice in the U.S. strengthens, rather than undermines, our struggles in Europe.

-14th of April - Public Event Carambolage
+14th of April - Public Event Carambolage BASEL

-Discussion with the delegation – Le Carambolage 7pm
+Discussion with the delegation – Le Carambolage 7pm Basel

-15th of April - AGM UBS - Basel
+15th of April - AGM UBS - BASEL

 9 am.
 St. Jakobshalle, St. Jakobs-Strasse, 390 – Basel.
 Place and activities to be announced.